parallelchain-io/pchain-client-cli/README.md

 ```

 ## Transaction
-A transaction is a digitally signed instruction that tells the Parallelchain state machine to execute a sequence of commands.
+A transaction is a digitally signed instruction that tells the ParallelChain state machine to execute a sequence of commands.
 There are different kinds of [Commands](https://docs.rs/pchain-types/0.4.3/pchain_types/blockchain/enum.Command.html) in ParallelChain protocol.

 `pchain_client` accepts transaction in json format.
 This section will demonstrate how to prepare your transaction file and submit with your account keys.
 ### Prepare Transaction File